 b.
 But Ahaz said, “I will not ask, nor will I test the LORD”: This sounds very spiritual from Ahaz.
 He almost seems to say what Jesus said in Matthew 4:7: “You shall not tempt the LORD your God.”
 Though the words are similar, the hearts are far apart.
 Ahaz refused to ask for a sign, because when God fulfilled the sign, he would be “obligated” to believe.

 i.
-This was not tempting or testing God in wrong way.
+This was not tempting or testing God in a wrong way.
 It is never testing God to do as He says, and if the LORD invites us to test Him, we should.
-For example, in Malachi 3:10, the LORD invited Israel to give as He commanded, and thereby to prove Me now in this.
+For example, in Malachi 3:10, the LORD invited Israel to give as He commanded, and thereby to try Me now in this.

 ii.
 Again, perhaps Ahaz was bitter against the LORD, because of all the disaster Judah had already been through at the hands of Israel and Syria.
 Perhaps his mind is, “I want nothing to do with the God who allowed it to get this bad.”